NafiRanta/letsplay/src/main/java/com/gritlab/letsplay/README.md

 ## Let's Play
 This is a basic CRUP API application consisting of two entities namely User and Product.
 The application is developed using Spring Boot.

+## Setup
+1. Open docker in the background
+2. Open IntelliJ IDEA
+3. Click on docker-compose.yaml and press the run button next to services on line 2
+4. Run LetsPlayApplication
+5. Open Postman

 ## User entity
 A user has the following:
-- String id
+- String id (auto generated with UUID)
-- String name
+- String name (required)
-- String email
+- String email (required)
-- String password (hashed and salted)
+- String password (required: will be hashed and salted)
-- String role (ROLE_ADMIN or ROLE_USER)
+- String role (created user will be assigned ROLE_USER)

 ## Product Entity
 A product has the following:
-- String id
+- String id (auto generated with UUID)
-- String name
+- String name (auto generated with UUID)
-- String description
+- String description (auto generated with UUID)
-- Double price
+- Double price (auto generated with UUID)
-- String userId
+- String userId (set as authenticated user's id)

 ## Relationship between User and Product
+- Created user will be assigned ROLE_USER
 - A user can own >= 0 number of products
 - Product cannot exist without a valid userId
 - Deleted user will delete all his/her products